HugoBothaMD/naip-ssast/README.md

 - the code will automatically save the model
 - there are options to alter the learning rate and lr scheduler
 - there are options for weighted averaging in fine-tuning (`--wa` should be set to True)
 - you can alter additional model parameters.
+- make sure that the arguments are set properly as there are not assertions for the arguments.

 ### New traintest function
 We slightly altered the original train/validation functions for fine-tuning and pre-training.
 The new versions are available at [traintest_mayo.py](https://github.com/dwiepert/mayo-ssast/blob/main/src/traintest_mayo.py) for fine-tuning and [traintest_mask_mayo.py](https://github.com/dwiepert/mayo-ssast/blob/main/src/traintest_mask_mayo.py) for pre-training.